dj311/data-science-toolbox-1/research.md

 Following topics:

-    What are the broad types of data?
+  - What are the broad types of data?

-    What are the main types of resource?
+  - What are the main types of resource?

-    What type of problems can the resources solve?
+  - What type of problems can the resources solve?

-    Are there any generic data science resources that might be applicable?
+  - Are there any generic data science resources that might be applicable?
 In what sense are they applicable?

-    How might the approach be compared to other approaches, and/or applied across different datasets?
+  - How might the approach be compared to other approaches, and/or applied across different datasets?

 ## Resources

 Stochastic Identification of Malware with Dynamic Traces (https://arxiv.org/pdf/1404.2462.pdf):

-    > Using program runtime traces as a data source and applying Markov chains to classify them as malware:
+Using program runtime traces as a data source and applying Markov chains to classify them as malware:
-    > Can we find good data for this?
+  -  Can we find good data for this?
-    > www.secrepo.com linked to http://panda.gtisc.gatech.edu/malrec/ which has links to “RR log” files.
+  -  www.secrepo.com linked to http://panda.gtisc.gatech.edu/malrec/ which has links to “RR log” files (execution traces of malware)
-    > I’m pretty sure they are the output of Mozilla’s “rr” tool (https://github.com/mozilla/rr/wiki/Usage) and are execution traces of malware.
+  -  Would need to find “nice” execution traces as well.
-    > Would need to find “nice” execution traces as well.
+  - RR files can be read and recorded by https://github.com/moyix/panda-malrec

 A Markov Chain Model of Temporal Behavior for Anomaly Detection (http://projects.laas.fr/METROSEC/DOC/WA1_1.pdf):

 > Gets a bunch of records associating users with events (e.g. resource accesses) including process id’s etc. Then tries to learn a transition probability matrix for normal and bad behaviour over time.

 https://www.r-bloggers.com/data-mining-for-network-security-and-intrusion-detection/  using data mining for network security and intrusion detection